aidudezzz/deepbots-tutorials/README.md

 After the initialization method is done we move on to the `create_message()` method implementation, used to pack the value read by the sensor into a string, so it can be sent to the *supervisor controller*.

-(mind the indentation, the following methods belong to the CartpoleRobot class)
+(mind the indentation, the following two methods belong to the *CartpoleRobot* class)
 ```python
     def create_message(self):
         # Read the sensor value, convert to string and save it in a list